swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/email_templates.md

 For your convenience, below you will find several resources that are available to you as an instructor.

 Weekly instructors discussion sessions where you can share your feedback and hear from other instructors.
 Feel free to join us whenever you are available.
-Check out the calendar [here](http://pad.software-carpentry.org/instructor-discussion).
+Check out the calendar here (http://pad.software-carpentry.org/instructor-discussion).
 Be sure to check your timezone when you sign up.

-[Data Carpentry](http://www.datacarpentry.org/blog/) and [Software Carpentry](https://software-carpentry.org/blog/) also welcomes blog posts from instructors and workshop hosts who share their experience conducting a workshop.
+Data Carpentry (http://www.datacarpentry.org/blog/), Software Carpentry (https://software-carpentry.org/blog/), and The Carpentries (https://carpentries.org/blog/) also welcome blog posts from instructors and workshop hosts who share their experience conducting a workshop.
 You are more than welcome to contribute as well!
 If this is something that interests you, please let me know.

 If you have any questions regarding anything I’ve shared do not hesitate to email me directly.
 Thanks for all of your hard work running this workshop!